AI-Safety-Camp-Tabletop-RPG/homepage/docs/src/downloads.md

 # Downloads

 For now the game is under development.
-Please submit your email to get the updates
+Please submit your email to get the updates.